tudelft-reit/REIT-Python-Package-Template/README.md

 You will be prompted for the following information:

-- `project_name`: The name of your project.
-This will be used to name the project directory, the Python package, and the GitHub repository.
+- `project_name`: the name of the project.
+This will be used to name the project directory, the Python package, and the GitLab/GitHub repository.
+- `org`: the GitLab/GitHub owner of the project.
-- `host`: where to host your code: either `gitlab` or `github`
+- `host`: where to host the code: either `gitlab.tudelft`, `gitlab.ewi.tudelft` or `github`
+- `python_name`: the name of the project when you do `import name` or `pip install name`.
+- `name` and `email`: the name and email of the author of the project.
-- `project_short_description`: A short description of your project.
+- `project_short_description`: a short description of the project.
-- `license`: The license to use for your project.
-Choose from:
+- `license`: the license to use for the project.
-  - `MIT`
-  - `BSD-3-Clause`
-  - `Apache-2.0`
-  - `GPL-3.0`
-  - `No license`
-- `python_name`: The name of your project when you do `import name` (and potentially `pip install name`).
-This should be a valid Python package name (use underscores instead of hyphens, for example).
-- `python_version_range`: The range of Python versions to support.
-This will be used to set the `python_requires` field in `pyproject.toml`.
-Defaults to `>=3.10`.
+- `min_python_version`: the lowest Python version that the project supports.
 - `environment_manager`: whether to use `uv` or `pixi` for managing the python environment.

 Great!
 Copier will have now created a new project in the directory you specified by replacing `my-package-name`, and customized it based on the information you provided.
+It also created a virtual environment for you and installed the project and its dependencies in it.

+It is recommended to install ruff in your editor, for vscode see the [ruff extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff).

+**Have a look at the README.md file that was generated.
+It contains important information about the project setup and management**.

+### File structure
-Your new project will have been set up with the following structure:
+The project has the following structure:

 ```
 my-package-name/
+├── .venv or .pixi
 ├── .copier-answers.yml
 ├── .gitignore
 ├── .pre-commit-config.yaml
-├── <.gitlab/github>/workflows/test_code.yml
-├── <.gitlab/github>/workflows/deploy_docs.yml
+├── .gitlab or .github /workflows/test_code.yml
+├── .gitlab or .github /workflows/deploy_docs.yml
 ├── LICENSE
 ├── README.md
 ├── pyproject.toml